sequoiatree/teaching-cs/src/curriculum/topical/diversity/homework.md

-# Gender bias in tech
+# Exploring bias in tech

-Read the article [A Lesson in Encouraging Diversity in the Classroom](https://www.usenix.org/blog/my-daughters-high-school-programming-teacher).
-Then respond to it in 3 paragraphs or more.
+Choose an article from this week's readings, separate from the one that you're writing about to post in the #readings channel on Slack.
+Respond to your chosen article in detail (ideally 3 paragraphs or so).
 In the role of a TA, what ideas from this article could you apply to your teaching in to make a more inclusive learning environment?
 Come up with a list of 3 to 5 ways to promote a diverse mindset with your students and within your classroom.
 Provide your reasoning.